Hitting the water hurt.

 “Why do you call him Aim?”
 Dinara interrupted.

 Ivey started like a rabbit.
-He was a very nervous fellow, Dinara noted, and her question seemed to make it worse.
-“Why do you call him Roman?”
+He was an energetic fellow, Dinara noticed, and her question seemed to make it worse.
+“Why do you call him Roman?” he asked.

 “That’s his name.”